Your guide to Winchester's Heritage Open Days events for 2025

 Winchester College

 One of the oldest schools in the country, Winchester College, opens its doors to reveal stunning medieval buildings, beautiful courtyards, and a wealth of history dating back to its foundation in 1382.
-Book for the one-hour Archive Tours on Friday 13 and Saturday 14 September, or take advantage of the Treasury’s extended opening during these two days!
-The War Cloisters Tour, College Tour and Fellow’s Library Tour are also taking place; booking is required.
+Book for an Archive Tour, War Cloisters Tour or Fellow's Library Tour on 13 September, or take advantage of the Treasury’s extended opening.
+There will also be family-friendly crafting and a science activity tent.

 Winchester College Tours main photo